Recruit an Undergraduate Research Fellow

 Propose a project

-Applications are closed for academics to propose a research project for 2018.
-For reference, you can view the full list of projects that ran in 2017 by viewing last years brochure.
+Applications are closed for academics to propose research project for 2019.
+For reference, you can view the full list of projects that ran in previous years brochure.

 Projects will be evaluated according to the criteria outlined in the Programme Regulations.
 The scheme will cover an allowance for consumables and other expenses up to a maximum of £1000 (but ordinarily much less then this).